-Resolved that for the first year, the Capital Use Charge be \$35.00 for resident students, and \$25.00 for non-resident students.
+Resolved that for the first year, the Capital Use Charge be \$35.00 for boarding students, and \$25.00 for married students.
 All summer school students will pay a \$5.00 Capital Use Charge.

 This fee is due and payable at time of registration and is non-refundable.